codedsunday/simple_shell/README.md

 # simple_shell
-ALX Low level programming joint project
+ALX Low level programming joint project on unix shell and what happens behind the command line